rdlauer/articles/nativescript/monetize/post.md

 ![paypal logo](paypal.png)

 The king of online payments since the late 90's, [PayPal](https://www.paypal.com/) has made it easy to request and receive payments.
-By using the [PayPal plugin for NativeScript](http://plugins.nativescript.org/plugin/nativescript-paypal) plugin, you can add the PayPal flexibility to your NativeScript app.
+By using the [PayPal plugin for NativeScript](http://plugins.nativescript.org/plugin/nativescript-paypal), you can add the PayPal experience to your NativeScript app.

 Creating a PayPal purchase couldn't be much easier: